microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 ### User story

-In a [live region](https://www.w3.org/TR/wai-aria-1.1/#live_region_roles), it is difficult to control which part to be read or excluded from the screen reader.
+In a [live region](https://www.w3.org/TR/wai-aria-1.1/#live_region_roles), it is difficult to control which part is read or excluded from the screen reader.

-And sometimes, browser or screen reader could be buggy on how the live region is getting read.
+Also, browsers and screen readers can be inconsistent on reading the live region.
 For example:

 -  [Chromium bug #910669](https://bugs.chromium.org/p/chromium/issues/detail?id=910669)
 -  [Chromium bug #1067257](https://bugs.chromium.org/p/chromium/issues/detail?id=1067257)